yromariogh/curriculum/content/publication/PSFinv/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Roman Jacome
+  - roman
-  - Sergio Urrea
+  - sergio
   - profe
-  - Luis Gonzalez
+  - luis_gonzalez

 # Author notes (optional)
 author_notes: